Psychological wellbeing practitioner

 Career prospects

-This is a relatively new job role and options for career development as a PWP were initially limited.
-However, the role is evolving and there are now increasing opportunities for career progression into senior, management and lead roles.
+The role of a psychological wellbeing practitioner is evolving and there are increasing opportunities for career progression into senior, management and lead roles.

 Career prospects are generally good and there is a clear progression route in place within the NHS.
-In order to advance through the pay bands you need to show that you have the required skills, experience and knowledge.
+To advance through the pay bands you need to show that you have the required skills, experience and knowledge.

 With experience you can apply for senior and lead PWP roles by undertaking additional duties, involving: